 The Company's primary customers are commercial multiplex exhibitors.
 The commercial exhibition industry has undergone significant consolidation in recent years, with Dalian Wanda's acquisitions of AMC and Hoyts Group in 2012 and 2015, respectively, and AMC's acquisition of Carmike Cinemas and Odeon & UCI Cinemas Group, which includes Nordic Cinema Group, in 2016.
 The industry continues to consolidate, as evidenced by Cineworld Group's planned acquisition of Regal Entertainment Group.
 Exhibitor concentration has resulted in individual exhibitor chains constituting a material portion of the Company's network and revenue.
 For instance, Wanda and AMC continue to be the Company's largest exhibitor customer, representing approximately, 16.4%, 13.5% and 16.0% of the Company's total revenues in 2017, 2016 and 2015, respectively.
 Wanda's current commitment to the Company stands at 359 IMAX theater systems, and Wanda and AMC together represented approximately 40.7% of the commercial network and 30.5% of the Company's backlog as of December 31, 2017.
 The share of the Company's revenue that is generated by Wanda and AMC is expected to continue to grow as the significant number of Wanda theater systems currently in backlog are opened.
 No assurance can be given that significant customers such as Wanda and/or AMC will continue to purchase theater systems and/or enter into joint revenue sharing arrangements with the Company and if so, whether contractual terms will be affected.
-If the Company's business, financial condition or results of operations may be adversely affected.
+If the Company does business with either Wanda and/or AMC or other large exhibitor chains less frequently or on less favorable terms than currently, the Company's business, financial condition or results of operations may be adversely affected.
 In addition, an adverse economic impact on a significant customer's business operations could have a corresponding material adverse effect on the Company.